DavidRoss85/news-server/README.md

 1. **Have the following variables ready in your .env file:**
  - API_KEY
  - SECRET_KEY
- - MONGO_LOCAL_URL
+ - MONGO_SERVER_URL
  - PORT
  - SEC_PORT

 2. **This server uses MongoDB to access and store information about the user.**
-Please be sure to have a MongoDB server installed and running or available at the MONGO_LOCAL_URL
+Please be sure to have a MongoDB server installed and running or available at the MONGO_SERVER_URL

 3. **This server uses [The News API](https://newsapi.org/) to fetch news results and return to the user.
 API_KEY is required.**
 One can be obtained at [https://newsapi.org/]